5l1v3r1/Rotating-Proxies/README.md

 ### Todos

- - Add function to fetch proxies
+ - Automatically to fetch proxies
  - ~~Handle 'This site can’t be reached'/ 'No Internet' errors~~